 To effectively manage benefit costs, an employer must periodically examine the existing liability for retiree benefits as well as future annual expected premium costs.
-We recommend every two or three years as will be required under GASB 43/45.
+GASB 43/45 require biennial valuations.
 In addition, a valuation should be conducted whenever plan changes, changes in actuarial assumptions or other employer actions are likely to cause a material change in accrual costs and/or liabilities.